typedb/typedb-docs/03-client-api/02-python.md

 from grakn.client import *

 with Grakn.core_client("localhost:1729") as client:
-    with client.session("social_network", GraknSession.Type.DATA) as session:
+    with client.session("social_network", SessionType.DATA) as session:
         ## session is open
         pass
     ## session is closed